Unique Vintage Girl Names

 Unique vintage girl names can combine the best of both worlds.
 They're rare and uncommon like many unique girl names, but they also give you the history and tradition of vintage names.

-Unique vintage girl names trending now include Sybil, Isadora, Cordelia, and Olympia.
-Names such as Lois, Polly, Constance, and Wilhelmina are attracting attention among the hipsters and the tastemakers, but may have a generation or two before they work their way to the top of the list of popular names in the US.
+Unique vintage girl names trending now include Verity, Beatrix, and Dora, while fanciful names like Olympia, Cordelia and Rosalind are also catching parents' eye.
+Unique but familiar vintage names such as Lois, Polly, Constance, and Wilhelmina are also attracting attention among the hipsters and the tastemakers and in the UK but may have a generation or two before they work their way to the top of the list of popular names in the US.

 Names here are ordered by their current popularity on Nameberry.